gocodebox/lifterlms/README.md

   + `npm install --global gulp`
   + `npm install`

-### Coding Standards

-For standards we're working off a modified version of the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).

-We're utilizing (a currently slightly modified version of) the [WordPress Coding Standards Core Ruleset](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) for PHPCS (php codesniffing).

-Our javascript and SCSS are a mess.
-We're tackling that next.

 ### Running phpcs

 Use the shorthand composer script to run phpcs against all PHP files.